Travel Safety Tips

 - Carry cash in a money pouch that you can strap to your waist under your shirt

 - Avoid wearing really valuable jewellery or watches when out and about.
-If inexpensive jewellery gets stolen, the loss won’t be too great.
+If inexpensive jewellery gets stolen, the loss won’t be too significant.

 - Never mention which hotel you are staying at when you are out and about

-- Do not advertise your itinerary, where you are going, what you are doing in public
+- Do not advertise your itinerary, where you are going, or what you are doing in public

 - Always have a good map of the area with you so you can find your way around a new city.
 Our favourite guidebooks are the DK EYEWITNESS TRAVEL books.
 They have great maps with excellent detail of the area.

-- When renting a car, consider getting insurance where your personal belongings are protected if the car is broken into
+- When renting a car, consider getting insurance where your personal belongings are protected if the vehicle is broken into

-- If you rent a car, know where the local office of the rental car company is, in the event that you need it
+- If you rent a car, know where the local office of the rental car company is if you need it

-- Never leave obvious valuables in plain sight for a quick smash and grab.
-Take advantage of the trunk, or the locking glove compartments where necessary
+- Never leave apparent valuables in plain sight for a quick smash and grab.
+Take advantage of the trunk or the locking glove compartments where necessary

 - Lock your car whenever you get out